 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Bone of my bone, flesh of my flesh.
+Please use the Social Network links just below to share this information from The Explanation, Bone of my bone, flesh of my flesh.
 What’s the Relation to Womanhood?